 A: Why not?

 B: Well, I’ve always loved his stories because of the places the author shows.
 I van close my eyes and imagine myself there.
 In his new book, well, he describes these beautiful places and then he introduces the people.
 They’re great and have amazing personalities and lives, but their dialogues sound so stupid.
 The people just speak like robots.
 It damages what’s an interesting story.
-The dialogues in his previous book were wonderful but he really dissapointed me with his newest book.
+The dialogues in his previous book were wonderful but he really disappointed me with his newest book.

 A: So, Justin.
 Now that your girlfriend is studying in London, how often do you see each other?

-B: Well, I’d like to see her everyday but unfortunately it’s not possible.
+B: Well, I’d like to see her everyday but unfortunately, it’s not possible.
 London is just too far away.
-At least we call each other everyday.
+At least we call each other every day.